Embarrassing Failed Prophecies

 The failure of Mrs. White's 1856 prophecy regarding the return of Christ during the lifetime of some present at a conference had failed by the time all those attending the conference had died in the early 1900s.
 This presented a dilemma for the SDA sect.
 What kind of mental gymnastics would need to be performed to now explain it away?

-Let's pretend for a moment that is true.
+So, Jesus had to delay his return because the SDAs had flawed characters.
+Let us pretend for a moment that is true.
 God intended to come shortly after 1856.
 He told it to His angel.
 The angel told His prophet.
 She told it to the church.
-But then the Adventist people got lazy, didn't give enough tithes and offerings to spread the word, and failed in their mission.
-Question: Didn't God already know in 1856 that the Adventist people would fail?
+But then the SDA people got lazy, didn't give enough tithes and offerings to spread the word, began to doubt Ellen White, and utterly failed in their mission.
+Question: Didn't God already know in 1856 that the SDA people would fail?
 Didn't He already know they wouldn't give enough tithes and offerings?
+Didn't He know they would doubt Ellen White?
 Of course He knew!
 That means that God knew for a fact He was not coming in the lifetime of those attending the 1856 conference, but He went ahead and told the SDA people a lie in order to try to motivate them to work harder!
 That theory is preposterous!

-In order to support this preposterous theory, Adventists pointed to the story of Jonah.
+In order to support this preposterous theory, SDAs pointed to the story of Jonah.
 Jonah was sent to Nineveh with the message:

 "Yet forty days and Nineveh shall be overthrown."
 (Jonah 3:4)